Circle of fifths: Enharmonic equivalents, theoretical keys, and the spiral of fifths

-Without enharmonic equivalence, continuing a sequence of fifths results in notes with double accidentals (double sharps or double flats).
-When using equal temperament, these can be replaced by an enharmonically equivalent note.
+Without enharmonic equivalences, continuing a sequence of fifths results in notes with double accidentals (double sharps or double flats), or even triple or quadruple accidentals.
+In most equal temperament tunings, these can be replaced by enharmonically equivalent notes.

-Keys with double sharps or flats in the key signatures are called theoretical keys—their use is extremely rare.
+Keys with double or triple sharps and flats in key signatures are called theoretical keys; they are redundant in 12-tone equal temperament, and so their use is extremely rare, but if the number of notes per octave is not a multiple of 12, they are distinguished.
 Notation in these cases is not standardized.

 The default behaviour of LilyPond (pictured above) writes single sharps or flats in the circle-of-fifths order, before proceeding to double sharps or flats.
 This is the format used in John Foulds' A World Requiem, Op.
 60, which ends with the key signature of G♯ major, as displayed above.
 The sharps in the key signature of G♯ major here proceed C♯, G♯, D♯, A♯, E♯, B♯, Fx.

 Single sharps or flats in the key signature are sometimes repeated as a courtesy, e.g. Max Reger's Supplement to the Theory of Modulation, which contains D♭ minor key signatures on pp. 42–45.
 These have a B♭ at the start and also a B𝄫 at the end (with a double-flat symbol), going B♭, E♭, A♭, D♭, G♭, C♭, F♭, B𝄫.
 The convention of LilyPond and Foulds would suppress the initial B♭.

 Sometimes the double signs are written at the beginning of the key signature, followed by the single signs.
 For example, the F♭ key signature is notated as B𝄫, E♭, A♭, D♭, G♭, C♭, F♭.
-This convention is used by Victor Ewald, by the program Finale (software), and by some theoretical works.
+This convention is used by Victor Ewald, by the program Finale, and by some theoretical works.